fbpx

 Who is at Fault in a Rear End Accident?

-1. driving too fast or;
+1. driving too fast for the speed limit or;

 2. driving while distracted and hit the driver in front.

-However, this is not always the case.
-California has specific rules to prevent rear-end collisions that may – in a small number of cases – assign liability to the front driver.
+California has specific rules to prevent rear-end collisions.
+In a small number of cases, liability is assigned to the front driver.
+This includes illegal brake checking, u-turn accidents, and safe distance related crashes.

 Under California Vehicle Code Section 22350, drivers must maintain a reasonable driving speed.
 Therefore, when a trailing car is driving too fast and collides with a car in front of them, the rear driver will likely be liable for excessive speed.
 However, speed goes both ways.
 A front driver that drops their speed dramatically by slamming on their brakes may also potentially be liable for a rear-end collision.